derykmakgill/website/testbtc.md

 ## 29 December 2010

-Satoshi [explains to Mike Hearn](https://plan99.net/~mike/satoshi-emails/thread3.html) that the blocksize limit can be increased in time and describes a future in which pooled minesr and server farms run network nodes and users run client-only software.
+Satoshi responds to Mike Hearn's question about competing with Visa and [explains](https://plan99.net/~mike/satoshi-emails/thread3.html) that the blocksize limit can be increased in time and describes a future in which pooled minesr and server farms run network nodes and users run client-only software.
 He also says that Bitcoin can scale with Moore's Law.

 ```
 >The final number I'm interested in is the 500kb limit on block sizes.